Journal of Environmental Biology

 b) at the time of revised manuscript submission

 6) Submission of Revised Manuscript

-After receiving the Reviewer Report, the Manuscript may be sent back to the Authors for revision.
+After receiving the Reviewer Report, the Manuscript may be sent back to the Corresponding Author for revision.
 The revised Manuscript should be submitted by post with the following mandatory elements:

 a) One hard-copy of the final revised version of the manuscript